-The first category of conduct involves members and candidates whose primary function is the preparation of investment recommendations to be disseminated either to the public or within a firm for the use of others in making investment decisions.
-This group includes members and candidates employed by investment counseling, advisory, or consulting firms as well as banks, brokerage firms, and insurance companies.
+For many members and candidates, their primary function is the preparation of investment recommendations to be disseminated either to the public or within a firm for the use of others in making investment decisions.
+This group includes members and candidates employed by investment counseling, advisory, or consulting firms, as well as banks, brokerage firms, and insurance companies.
 The criterion is that the member's or candidate's primary responsibility is the preparation of recommendations to be acted on by others, including those in the member's or candidate's organization.

-An investment recommendation is any opinion expressed by a member or candidate in regard to purchasing, selling, or holding a given security or other investment.
-The opinion may be disseminated to customers or clients through an initial detailed research report, through a brief update report, by addition to or deletion from a list of recommended securities, or simply by oral communication.
+An investment recommendation is any opinion expressed by a member or candidate relating to purchasing, selling, or holding a given security or other investment.
+There are many ways to disseminate opinions to customers or clients, including through an initial detailed research report, through a brief update report, by addition to or deletion from a list of recommended securities, or simply through verbal communication.
 A recommendation that is distributed to anyone outside the organization is considered a communication for general distribution under Standard III(B).

 Standard III(B) addresses the manner in which investment recommendations or changes in prior recommendations are disseminated to clients.
 Each member or candidate is obligated to ensure that information is disseminated in such a manner that all clients have a fair opportunity to act on every recommendation.
-Communicating with all clients on a uniform basis presents practical problems for members and candidates because of differences in timing and methods of communication with various types of customers and clients.
-Members and candidates should encourage their firms to design an equitable system to prevent selective or discriminatory disclosure and should inform clients about what kind of communications they will receive.
+Communicating with all clients on a uniform basis may present practical problems for members and candidates because of differences in timing and methods of communication with various types of customers and clients.
+Members and candidates should use an equitable system to prevent selective or discriminatory disclosure and inform clients about the types of communications they will receive.

-The duty to clients imposed by Standard III(B) may be more critical when members or candidates change their recommendations than when they make initial recommendations.
-Material changes in a member's or candidate's prior investment recommendations because of subsequent research should be communicated to all current clients; particular care should be taken that the information reaches those clients who the member or candidate knows have acted on or been affected by the earlier advice.
+The duty to clients imposed by Standard III(B) also applies when members or candidates change their recommendations.
+Material changes in a member's or candidate's prior investment recommendations must be communicated to all current clients; particular care should be taken that the information reaches those clients who the member or candidate knows have acted on or been affected by the earlier advice.
 Clients who do not know that the member or candidate has changed a recommendation and who, therefore, place orders contrary to a current recommendation should be advised of the changed recommendation before the order is accepted.